dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

-# Lecture 4 (Wednesday, January 27)
+# Failure of Unique Factorization (Lec.
+4, Wednesday, January 27)

-Today: the failure of unique factorization.
+## An Example

+:::{.remark}
-Roughly corresponds to chapter 4: "Paradise Lost"!
+Today roughly corresponds to chapter 4: "Paradise Lost"!
 Setup: $K$ is a quadratic field, a degree 2 extension of $\QQ$, which can be written as $K = \QQ(\sqrt{d})$ with $d$ squarefree.
 Last time, we completely described $\ZZ_K$ (the algebraic integers in $K$):
 \[